Updated September, 2019 by Doug Smith

 This procedure is intended as a general guideline for reviewing CatQC records.
 It does not cover all cataloging procedures that may be needed in the course of your work.
 It does present an explanation of what to look for based on the results of running CatQC as well as some of the procedures that should be followed.
 Always check with your supervisor if you are unsure what to do.

-One reminder: Never overlay an Aleph record with a another record from OCLC having a different OCLC number IF other SULs' holdings are on the record.
-Regardless of record quality, we have to maintain the record with the same OCLC number.
+One reminder: Never overlay an Aleph record with a another record from OCLC having a different OCLC number IF other SULs' holdings are on the Aleph record.
+Regardless of record quality, we have to use the record already in Aleph if used by other institutions.
 We can, however, enhance the record we have in OCLC and then overlay the existing Aleph record.
 If only UF has holdings on the record in question, we can overlay that record with different OCLC copy.
+Just remember to delete our OCLC holdings for that record and set our OCLC holdings for the new record being used.

 - Encoding level of M, J, K, 2, 3, 5, 7, 8 etc.